-One major greed argument concerns rebel looting and consumption during an ongoing civil war (Collier and Hoeffler (2005, 44; Ross 2012, 145-187).
+Some have argued that oil provides a common source of rebel looting and consumption during civil wars (Collier and Hoeffler 2005, 44; Ross 2012, 145-187).
 However, the aforementioned attributes of economic production imply that oil production should be difficult for rebel groups to loot during ongoing civil wars.
-Combining this empirical observation with the logic of the model highlights why rebel looting is unlikely to explain the oil-separatist relationship.
+The logic of the model highlights why rebel looting is unlikely to explain the oil-separatist relationship.

-Empirically, considerable scholarship has examined rebel looting during ongoing civil wars and reveals very few cases of oil-generated rebel finance contributing to separatist civil wars.
+Empirically, considerable scholarship has examined rebel looting during civil war and reveals very few separatist cases with oil-generated rebel finance.
 Ross (2012, 170-3) documents oil theft by rebels in the Niger Delta region of Nigeria in the 2000s during a low-intensity civil war, although even in this "exceptional case ... the government's oil revenue is larger than the rebels" (Colgan 2015, 6).
 Collier and Hoeffler (2005, 44) state that one of the "two major reasons why natural resources might be a powerful risk factor" is "the opportunity that they provide to rebel groups to finance their activities during conflict."
-However, they do not mention rebel looting when presenting qualitative discussions of oil-secession cases in Nigeria's Biafra conflict, Indonesia, and Sudan (Collier and Hoeffler, 2005, 47-49).
+However, their qualitative discussions of oil-secession cases in Nigeria's Biafra conflict, Indonesia, and Sudan do not mention rebel looting (Collier and Hoeffler, 2005, 47-49).

-To demonstrate the lack of evidence for rebel financing more systematically, Table 3 presents the same cases as in Table 2.
+To more systematically demonstrate evidence against rebel financing, Table 3 presents the same cases as in Table 2.
 Rustad and Binningsbø (2012) provide an indicator variable for evidence of resources funding the insurgency.
 They identify 31 natural resource civil wars that involved rebel financing, but none of these wars occurred in oil-rich territories.
 The financing conflicts instead involved natural resources such as cashew nuts, charcoal extraction, cocoa, copper, diamonds, drugs, gems, and timber.
-This list provides additional motivation for examining attributes of the natural resource: all except copper (present in one case) are diffuse resources that create difficulties for government control, indicating a high value on the horizontal axis of Figure 3.
+This list provides additional motivation for examining attributes of the natural resource: all except copper (present in one case) are diffuse resources that impede government control, indicating a high value on the horizontal axis of Figure 3.